Looking at a stop-start jog circuit in the PLC will help us in understanding the differences in hard-wiring the circuit and programming.

 If we hit the start pushbutton then the circuit is complete and the output CR turns on.

-Letting go of the start pushbutton, the output remains on because the CR input seals in the start pushbutton.
+Letting go of the start pushbutton, the output remains on because of the CR input seals in the start pushbutton.

 Pressing the stop pushbutton will break the circuit and turn off CR.